dpc-sdp/ripple-framework/docs/content/design-system/5.components/vertical-navigation.md

 ::

 ### When and how to use
-- Use in a page's sidebar.
+- Use in a page's sidebar. asdasd
 - Always keep the navigation links short.
 You can use a shorter version of the page title.
 - Display up to 4 levels of navigation.
 - Add a link for the section's 'home' page.